rizvn/JavaMethodRouter/README.md

      public class GraphDemo extends Graph {...}

-Each node in the graph can be represented by a method which returns an instance Result.
-The method are just ordinary java methods so you can code any logic in hear.
+Each node in the graph can be represented by a method which returns an instance of Result.
+The method are just ordinary java methods so you can code any logic in here.

     public Result node_01(){
         //do some stuff here